Child car seats: How we test child car seats

 We analyse our crash test results, ease of use data and ergonomic assessments to give each car seat a total test score, so you can see which are the best and worse and directly compare models to each other.

 The child car seat test score ignores price and is based on:

-- Safety (front crash; side crash; seat design) 60%
+- Safety (front crash; side crash; seat design, stability in the car, belt routing) 60%

 |Which? star ratings|